Celeste Bright Flaunts Bombshell Body In Tiny Nirvana Crop Top & Black Panties

-Celeste Bright smoldered in an all-black ensemble in the latest update that was featured on her Instagram page.
+Celeste Bright smoldered in an all-black ensemble in the latest update featured on her Instagram page.
 The model shared the post on February 2, and it included three images that have quickly captured the attention of her 760,000-plus fans.

 She posed in front of a white backdrop.
 In the first image, she stood in the center of the frame, placing one hand on her hip and the opposite near her side.
 She pursed her lips and gave an alluring stare into the camera.
 Celeste sat down in the second image.
-Her legs were spread open, and she tucked one foot in front of her modesty while bending the opposite at the knee and extending it outside of the frame.
-She stood straight in the third photo and the camera panned out to reveal the best look at her figure.
+Her legs were spread open, and she tucked one foot in front of her while bending the opposite knee and extending her leg outside of the frame.
+She stood straight in the third photo, and the camera panned out to reveal a full look at her figure.

 Celeste rocked a black shirt with the yellow Nirvana graphic on the front.
-Her top hit near the bottom of her ribs, exposing her rock hard abs for her audience to admire.
-It had a simple crew neckline and oversized sleeves that covered her biceps.
+Her top hit near the bottom of her ribcage, exposing her rock-hard abs for her audience to admire.
+It had a simple crew neckline and roomy sleeves that covered her biceps.

 She wore a pair of solid black panties on her lower half.
-The scanty cut of the garment showed more than it covered, leaving most of her svelte frame in view.
+The scanty cut of the garment left most of her svelte frame in view.
 She pulled the bottoms high on her hips, covering her navel while still leaving her sculpted abs exposed.
-It had thick straps that fit snugly around her hips, while her toned and tanned legs were on display.
+The number fit snugly around her hips, while her toned and tanned legs were on display.

-In her caption, Celeste added a few smiley face emoji while tagging her photographer and modeling agency.
-Her fans seemed thrilled with the most recent addition to her feed.
-In a short time, the photo has amassed more than 15,000 likes and over 200 comments.

-“Very sexy and impressive,” one follower applauded alongside a series of clapping hand emoji.
+"Very sexy and impressive," one follower wrote alongside a series of clapping hand emoji.

 "Grandiose sight and so Hot Babe and so sexy Figure and fantastic Pants and so crazy Curves and so Beautiful Top," a second person exclaimed.